NautilusTrader

 Rust helperWhen to use

-AccountBalance::from_total_and_lockedVenue reports total and locked; free is derived and clamped to [0, total].
+AccountBalance::from_total_and_lockedVenue reports total and locked; free is derived from the two.

-AccountBalance::from_total_and_freeVenue reports total and free; locked is derived and clamped.
+AccountBalance::from_total_and_freeVenue reports total and free; locked is derived from the two.

 AccountBalance::newAll three values are already known and consistent (tests, pass‑through).